mlacasse/DRMVideoSample/README.md

 # AT&T Video Player sample w/ DRM

-This sample demonstrates how to play DRM content using the AT&T license workflow.
+This sample demonstrates how to play content using either Widevine or Fairplay DRM.

+The Widevine implementation demonstrates the WidevineCustomRequestDrmHandler.

 ## Requirements